From the ‘Best Cycling City in America’, Tom Long is a multi-modal bike commuter, here’s his bike commuter profile:

 How does Bike Commuting help you with your lifestyle (economics, health, relationships)?

 It’s a lot cheaper, especially considering my employer kicks in a substantial subsidy for my transit pass.
 My coworkers all complain about their gas bills, then look over at me and say, “We don’t want to hear it!”
 My “gas” bill is about $40/month…much better than $200!
-It’s also helped me lose weight and bring down my blood pressure.
+As a heavier rider it’s also helped me lose weight and bring down my blood pressure.
 Plus, even after a horrendous night at work, the ride helps me blow off steam and relax so I can go to bed when I get home.

 What do you do for a living and in what city do you bike commute?

 I’m a Registered Nurse working the night shift on a busy cardiac unit.
 There’s moments of intense activity, followed by moments of not so intense activity.
 I wore a pedometer to work once and clocked 6 miles – that was on a slow night.
 I commute from Beaverton, OR, into Portland, OR, hence the multi-modal commute, the West Hills are hard to swallow after a night on the floor.
 But the roads to and from the light rail stations are nice and easy.

 What kind(s) of bike do you have?

 A late 90’s Specialized Rock Hopper, kitted out with all the necessities of commuting: rack, fenders (this is Oregon folks!), lights, bungees and stickers.
 Since my back isn’t in the best of shape I stuff everything into a Banjo Brothers Waterproof Pannier.

 Any funny or interesting commuting story that you may want to share?